Character and plot are critical in novel writing, but your story’s setting comes a close third. This detailed article shows you how to build it right.

 First you get the context.
 Then the specifics.

 Another good principle is to move from the concrete to the abstract.

-The “concrete” means those tangible elements of a setting, things you can see and touch – bricks and mortar, wooden doors, stone steps.
+The “concrete” means those tangible elements of a setting, things you can see and touch.
+Bricks and mortar, wooden doors, stone steps.

 “Abstract” includes things like a chill in the air, an unpleasant smell, a sound the character can’t quite place – things which are more to do with a setting’s atmosphere than its architecture.

-The first time you describe a place, simply make sure that you give the reader enough detail to be able to picture it fully in her mind.
+The first time you describe a particular location, paint the full picture for the reader.
+I don’t mean that you have to write pages and pages of description.
+In fact, you shouldn’t.
+Simply give the reader enough detail to be able to picture it fully in his or her mind.

 If you describe a creepy Gothic mansion in the opening chapter, for example, “remind” them of that description when you return to the mansion in Chapter 4…

-So if you mentioned the gargoyles and crooked chimneys in the original description, mentioning those two things again will remind the readers of all the other details you described (but that you’re not now repeating).
+So if you mentioned the gargoyles and the crooked chimneys in the original description, mentioning those two things again will remind the readers of all the other details you described (but that you’re not now repeating).